Cape hairy bat: Habitat

-The Cape hairy bat requires suitable cave and is restricted to mountainous and rocky regions where these caves at found and its absence from flat treeless areas.
+The Cape hairy bat requires suitable cave and is restricted to mountainous and rocky regions where these caves are found and its absence from flat treeless areas.
 It will roost in abandoned mines and generally prefers large caverns which contain pools of water.
-Hunting bats have been recorded in dry and moist savanna, and in mediterranean-type shrubby vegetation.
+Hunting bats have been recorded in dry and moist savanna, and in Mediterranean-type shrubby vegetation.

 Habits

 The Cape hairy bat forages for aerial insects along the edges of vegetation, where it captures species from the insect orders Coleoptera, Hemiptera, Diptera, Neuroptera and Hymenoptera.

 The Cape hairy bat is a sociable species which roosts in caves.
 It switches between winter hibernation roosts and summer maternity caves, an occupied cave may contain up to 1500 individual bats.
 In KwaZulu Natal copulation occurred in May and the females stored the sperm until using it to fertilise the ovum in September, the young were born in November and December, the suckled for six weeks after birth.
 Each female give birth to a single baby and they gather together in maternity roosts to do so.